 However, it's also harder to build large-scale hydropower these days.
 Environmental and location assessments often prove challenging to overcome.
 And whereas previously, the cost of operating a hydropower plant grew at a rate less than inflation, today, the costs are considerably higher.
 Whereas sustainable energy, the environmental impacts of hydropower include flooded land, costly flood control, and displaced biodiversity.

 #18- The global market for energy storage of all types reached 183 GW in 2019.
 With mechanical storage in the form of pumped (hydropower) storage accounting for most of this capacity2

 #19- In 2019, US hydropower generation contracted (down 6.4%) for the second year running, to 274 TWh2

-#20- By the end of 2019, Belo Monte was the fourth largest hydropower plant in the world and represented 7% of Brazil’s generation capacity2
+#20- By the end of 2019, Belo Monte was the fourth largest hydropower plant in the world generating electricity amounting to 7% of Brazil's generation capacity2

 The Belo Monte dam is a hydroelectric project that cost an estimated $18 billion and took five years to complete.
 The dam sits on Brazil's Xingu River with a promised installed capacity of 11,233 MW.
 Although this dam still hasn't produced its promised full-operational capacity due to extreme seasonal issues, the dam is still a significant contributor to Brazil's energy capacity.